strontic/strontic.github.io/xcyclopedia/library/dsparse.dll-148047C7E90558ECC092F2D46F370CB3.md

 ## Possible Misuse

 *The following table contains possible examples of `dsparse.dll` being misused.
-While `dsparse.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `dsparse.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --